There are 2 reasons it’s so tough to make a good Upwork proposal template:

 There are 3 main parts to all my proposals.
 No, it’s not “Intro”, “Body”, and “Conclusion” (these actually mess people up – more on this later).

-You can remember the three I use with the acronym “GPA”, as in: “Steven’s GPA was so bad that they dropped out of college and started freelancing instead”.
+You can remember the three I use with the acronym “GPA”, as in: “Steven’s GPA in college was so bad that they dropped out of college and started freelancing instead”.